 Below you see an example of registration for a CosmosDB and an EventHub inextensions.csproj.

 If you create a FunctionApp on your local machine, then you need to execute some commands to install extensions as explained here.
 Then you need to submit the bin folder alongside other files while deploying to azure FunctionApp.

 While using function command line like func init, func new etc, command line generates the required files for you.

 Alternatively, you can also create your Functions in portal.
-Then copy/paste the generated function.js and extensions.csproj files to your local machine and run the following .NET Core command from the command-line in root folder of the appication (specially usefull while migrating the old Functions):
+Then copy/paste the generated function.js and extensions.csproj files to your local machine (root of your FunctionApp) and run the following .NET Core command from the command-line in root folder of the appication (specially usefull while migrating the old Functions):

 dotnet build extensions.csproj -o bin --no-incremental

 This .NET Core command generates the required DLLs and bin folder for you.
 And you already have the right configurations in your function.js file.

 Since I wrote this post, Azure Functions Core Tools has become quite mature.
 It's now easily possible to install/add extensions locally with command-line.
 Here you can find how to register extensions locally.